Michael Eriksson

 Side-note:

 The ambiguity of “Indian” does not exist in e.g. Swedish and German, where words for “red” and “dot” Indians are used that do show the common etymology but differ in shape.
 For instance, Swedish uses “Indier” for “dot” and “Indian” for “red”.
-(The reason is likely that the latter was imported in approximately the English shape from the U.S. at a comparatively late stage, while the former had taken a different road at a much earlier stage.)
+(The reason is likely that the latter was imported from the English language at a comparatively late stage, while the former had taken a different road at an earlier stage.)

 Excursion on judgment calls and drawing borders